ActiveEngagement/deployer/README.md

 # Deployer

-This simple package provides an easy way to get, extract, and deploy pre-built artifacts (maybe artifacted with our GitHub action—coming soon!) to your application.
+This simple package provides an easy way to get and deploy pre-built artifacts (maybe artifacted with [our GitHub action](https://github.com/ActiveEngagement/deployer-action)) to your application.

 ## Requirements